 Cannabidiol is an organic chemical compound derived from plants of cannabis genus.
 In particular, it is found in particularly high levels in the hemp plant.
 What makes it unique in contrast to other cannabis derived chemical compounds is its ability to communicate with our brain.
 These “communications skills,” so-to-speak, allow CBD to be defined not as just any old chemical compound, but as a cannabinoid.
 Another famous (or infamous) cannabinoid is tetrahydrocannabinol, or THC, which is often associated with the marijuana plant.
 Conversely to the hemp plant, the marijuana plant has naturally high levels of THC.
 The major difference between these two cannabinoids is the type of communication taking place.
 Basically, our brains have something called an endocannabinoid system.
 Within this complex system are cannabinoid receptor cells, meaning cells that can communicate with and receive signals from cannabinoids, like THC and CBD.

 Tetrahydrocannabinol is psychoactive, meaning it causes an inebriation, commonly referred to as a high.
 Cannabidiol, on the other hand, is non–psychoactive; it does not cause any such inebriation.
-Rather, CBD has been shown to promote feelings of calm and a lift in mood after ingestion.
+Rather, CBD oil for dogs has been shown to promote feelings of calm and a lift in mood after ingestion.
 Despite this difference in effect and lack of intoxication, CBD still offers a range of potential benefits.
 What is even more wonderful is that our pets, too, have endocannabinoid systems!
 This means that they can also safely reap the rewards of CBD—no “high” necessary.

 Canine CBD Guide